albertkawmi/pong/README.md

 let canvasWidth = canvasElement.width;
 let canvasHeight = canvasElement.height;
 ```
+(Again, if the pane is empty, copy/paste the above lines in.)

 This gets our `canvas` ready to draw on and we grab the `canvasWidth` and `canvasHeight` values so we can use them later.

-## 3 Define colours and sizes
+## 3 Let's define some colours and sizes
-Next, enter the following code:
+Type in the following code:
 ```javascript
 // colours and sizes
 let ballColour = 'lime';